aronakhmad/aronakhmad.github.io/_posts/2020-11-19-indonesias-poverty-graph.markdown

 <img src="img/indonesia_poverty_analysis_files/indonesia_poverty_analysis_6_1.svg" width="100%" height="100%"/>
 <br><br>

 The last plot is actually the same as the previous one.
-Since Q2 2017, the BPS (Indonesia’s Central Bureau of Statistics) website only shows one single poverty line threshold, and judging from the value, it was generalized based on the previous urban threshold.
+Since Q2 2017, the BPS (Indonesia’s Central Bureau of Statistics) website only shows one single poverty line threshold, and judging from the value, it was most likely generalized based on the previous urban threshold.
 So, in this code below we’re going to plot the urban poverty line threshold from Q1 2011 up until Q1 2017, extended with the general poverty line threshold from Q2 2017 up until Q1 2020.
-The output graph showing that the threshold is always increasing but the step-up percentage fluctuates until Q1 2018 ¬-— meanwhile you can see in Q3 2011 to Q1 2012 and Q3 2017 to Q1 2018 showing an almost flat horizontal graph meaning the climb-up rate is remarkably low.
-On another side, Q3 2018 to Q1 2020 showing an almost constant straight line meaning the climb-up rate is pretty much stable.
+The output graph showing that the threshold is always increasing but the step-up percentage fluctuates until Q1 2018 — meanwhile you can see in Q3 2011 to Q1 2012 and Q3 2017 to Q1 2018 showing an almost flat horizontal graph meaning the climb-up rate is remarkably low.
+On another side, Q3 2018 to Q1 2020 showing an almost straight line meaning the climb-up rate is pretty much stable and constant.

 <script src="https://gist.github.com/aronakhmad/cbc65bfd9ff9d644511b6d093c571e5e.js?file=plotting4.py"></script>
 `output:`